Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

-Instead, Section~\ref{sec:strange} examines the role of impurities, which are ubiquitous in experiments, and which will prevent the emergent continuous translational symmetry.
-Section~\ref{sec:random} examines the generic situation where impurities lead to spatial randomness in the position of the quantum critical point.
+The main focus of Section~\ref{sec:strange} is on the role of impurities, which are ubiquitous in experiments, and which will prevent the emergent continuous translational symmetry.
+Section~\ref{sec:random} examines impurities which do not break any symmetry of the Hamiltonian.
+The dominant effect of such impurities is their introduction of strongly relevant `Harris disorder' associated with spatial randomness in the local position of the quantum critical point.
+We described the influence of such Harris disorder using a two-dimensional Yukawa-Sadhdev-Ye-Kitaev (2D-YSYK) model.
 We describe a self-averaging treatment of the spatial disorder, inspired by the structure of the solution of the SYK model.
 This leads to a set of universal predictions at low temperatures ($T$) in the quantum-critical `fan', which are largely independent of the particular quantum phase transition under consideration \cite{Patel2,Li:2024kxr}.
 These properties include a linear-in-$T$ resistivity, a $ T \ln (1/T)$ specific heat, a $\sim 1/\omega$ tail in the optical conductivity at frequency $\omega$, and marginal Fermi liquid behavior in the electronic spectrum.
 These are in good agreement with observations across a wide range of correlated electron materials.
+We also note a recent study of the Hall co-efficient of the 2D-YSYK model \cite{Davide25}, which yields a superlinear Hall effect.

-However, there is a particular feature that is special to the underlying FL* to FL transition illustrated in Fig.~\ref{fig:figcross}.
-Such transitions have a singular particle-hole asymmetry, and this leads to singular behavior in the thermopower \cite{LPS24}.
-This is also consistent with observations on the cuprates \cite{Collignon21,Taillefer_Seebeck_PRX_2022} and heavy-fermion compounds \cite{Park24}.
+However, there is a particular feature that is special to the underlying FL* to FL transition illustrated in Fig.~\ref{fig:figcross}, and not shared by symmetry breaking transitions associated with spin or charge density wave order.
+FL*-FL transitions have a singular particle-hole asymmetry, and this leads to singular behavior in the thermopower \cite{LPS24}.
+This is also consistent with observations on the cuprates \cite{Collignon21,Taillefer_Seebeck_PRX_2022,Georges_Skewed} and heavy-fermion compounds \cite{Park24}.

 Finally, we note that at sufficiently low $T$, the self-averaging treatment of disorder described above breaks down, and the contributions of regions where collective bosonic modes localize become important.
 Moreoever, we expect a crossover to confinement of gauge-charged excitations at low $T$ \cite{SSZaanen}, and so it is appropriate to deal with transitions associated with conventional spin density wave order parameter, as in Fig.~\ref{fig:figcross}.
 The localization of spin density wave modes is discussed in Section~\ref{sec:griffiths} (see also Ref.~\cite{SSZaanen}).
 Rare region effects lead to Griffiths phases \cite{TV07,PPS24,PLA24}, and the `foot' in the strange metal region, observed in transport \cite{Hussey_foot,Greene_rev} and neutron scattering \cite{Hayden25}.
 There are also connections to photoemission observations \cite{DessauPLL}.